ttbbaiwana/Avoidance-Hall-of-Fame/README.md

-# AHoF-Public-Stat-Rankings
+# Avoidance-Hall-of-Fame
-Form for retrieving AHoF data.
+Website for The Avoidance Hall of Fame.